fletchjp/MERG-Arduino-Kit110-Examples/README.md

 This is a version of the same code adapted to run on a MEGA 1280 which has a larger memory than a UNO with therefore more scope for development.

+## CANshield_LCDBut_1280_PJON

+This has extra code for data transfer using PJON.
+In this example it can display temoerature and humidity data from another Arduino.